Winding Topology of Multifold Exceptional Points: Discussion

 \section{Discussion}

 In this paper, we have systematically characterized the Abelian topology of generic EP$n$s and symmetry-protected EP$n$s in arbitrary dimensions [see Table~\ref{tab: W}].
 Specifically, introducing resultant winding numbers, we have characterized the topology of generic EP$n$s in $2n-2$ dimensions as well as symmetry-protected EP$n$s in $n-1$ dimensions with $PT$-, $CP$-, pseudo-Hermiticity or chiral symmetry.
+In a $D$-dimensional parameter space with $D\geq c$, the resultant winding number characterize a $(D-c)$-dimensional manifold of generic [symmetry-protected] EP$n$s, whose codimension is $c=2n-2$ [$c=n-1$].
 The introduced winding number leads to concomitant doubling theorems for both generic and symmetry-protected EP$n$s appearing in $n$-band models.

+We note that Ref.~\cite{Tang_EP3Mech_NatComm2023} also modified the resultant winding number for $PT$-symmetry-protected EP3 introduced in Ref.~\cite{Delplace_Resul_PRL21}.
+The novelty of our results is further generalizing the resultant winding numbers for both generic and symmetry-protected EP$n$ for arbitrary $n$.
+These resultant winding numbers are verified by constructing toy models of generic and symmetry-protected EP$n$ for arbitrary $n$.
+These results demonstrate the usefulness of the choice of resultants defined in Eqs.~\eqref{eq: Rvec NoSym 2n-2} and \eqref{eq: Rvec PT} which also differentiates from the previous work~\cite{Tang_EP3Mech_NatComm2023}.

 Our systematic characterization of the topological nature of EP$n$s increases the fundamental understanding of non-Hermitian multiband structures of direct physical importance.
 The stability of generic EP$3$s in four dimensions will be of importance in non-Hermitian Floquet systems, where periodic driving effectively induces a fourth dimension.
 Going beyond Bloch Hamiltonians, recent studies show that multifold EPs scaling with system sizes have been reported in, e.g., the Hatano-Nelson model, paving the way to realize topologically stable EP$n$s for any $n$ by increasing system sizes.
 Concerning symmetry-protected EP$n$s, our topological classification has important consequences already in two and three dimensions.
 While the previous work has characterized symmetry-protected EPs up to third order, our general argument applies to pertinent EP4s in three dimensions.
 Our result makes their topological classification directly relevant to three-dimensional photonic crystals, where $PT$ symmetry can be implemented as a perfect balance between gain and loss.
 Furthermore, both symmetry-protected EP$3$s and EP$4$s have been experimentally realized in nitrogen-vacancy spin systems~\cite{Wu_EP3openQ_NatNano2024}, single-photon setups~\cite{Wang_EPnPTPhotoSciAdv2023} and correlated quantum many-body systems~\cite{Crippa_EP4Corr_PRB2021}, showcasing the breadth of applications in numerous physical systems.